nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 Figure: ItemList Object Diagram

 The user enters the following command: “find-item /k Book”.
 In this case, the keyword is book.
 The entire ItemList is iterated through, and an ItemList containing all of the Items which contain the keyword is returned.
 3 Items contain the keyword “Book”, hence these 3 items are returned by the function ItemList.getItemsByKeyword.
 This ItemList is then converted to a String via the method ItemList.toString, and printed by Ui.printResponse so that the user is able to see all the matching Items.
-The control flow is shown below.
+The sequence diagram is shown below.

-Figure: Class Level Diagram
+Figure: FindItem Sequence Diagram

 ## Non-Functional Requirements